dot-layer/blog/content/blog/2020-03-04-what-is-wrong-with-sklearn/index.md

 ## Solutions that we’ve Found to Those Scikit-Learn's Problems

 For sure, Scikit-Learn is very convenient and well-built.
 However, it needs a refresh.
-Here are our solutions to make Scikit-Learn fresh and useable within modern computing projects!
+Here are our solutions with Neuraxle to make Scikit-Learn fresh and useable within modern computing projects!

 -   [Inability to Reasonably do Automatic Machine Learning (AutoML)](https://www.neuraxle.org/stable/scikit-learn_problems_solutions.html#inability-to-reasonably-do-automatic-machine-learning-automl)
     -   [Problem: Defining the Search Space (Hyperparameter Distributions)](https://www.neuraxle.org/stable/scikit-learn_problems_solutions.html#problem-defining-the-search-space-hyperparameter-distributions)